-The County may issue a Waiver for all or any portion of the Minimum Standards for the benefit of any government or governmental agency providing public or emergency services, including, for example, and without limitation: law enforcement, disaster relief, search and rescue, fire prevention and firefighting.
+The Okaloosa County Board of County Commissioners may issue a Waiver for all or any portion of the Minimum Standards for the benefit of any government or governmental agency providing public or emergency services, including, for example, and without limitation: law enforcement, disaster relief, search and rescue, fire prevention and firefighting.

-In all other instances, the County may approve a Waiver of the Minimum Standards upon finding that each of the following conditions is satisfied:
+In all other instances, the Okaloosa County Board of County Commissioners may approve a Waiver of the Minimum Standards upon finding that each of the following conditions is satisfied:

-- (a) The Commercial Aeronautical Operator seeking the Waiver will be the only operator on the Airport to provide a specific product, service, or facility as of the effective date of its Agreement; - (b) The Waiver is needed to alleviate the financial burden of initiating a new, or expanding an existing, Commercial Aeronautical Activity on the Airport; and - (c) The County finds that the Waiver will not materially interfere with the Commercial Aeronautical Operator's ability to provide high-quality products, services and facilities to Airport users.
+- (a) The Commercial Aeronautical Operator seeking the Waiver will be the only operator on the Airport to provide a specific product, service, or facility as of the effective date of its Agreement; - (b) The Waiver is needed to alleviate the financial burden of initiating a new, or expanding an existing, Commercial Aeronautical Activity on the Airport; and - (c) The Okaloosa County Board of County Commissioners find that the Waiver will not materially interfere with the Commercial Aeronautical Operator's ability to provide high-quality products, services and facilities to Airport users.

-In extraordinary circumstances, the County may also grant a Waiver under circumstances that are fair and equitable when the Commercial Aeronautical Operator is unable to satisfy one or more of the above conditions.
+In extraordinary circumstances, the Okaloosa County Board of County Commissioners may also grant a Waiver under circumstances that are fair and equitable when the Commercial Aeronautical Operator is unable to satisfy one or more of the above conditions.